ColdStoneSys/FRLGSwitchSeedFarmer/README.md

 ## Usage:
 1) Set up one of the environments described above ([**Recommended setup according to reliability**](https://github.com/Real96/FRLGSwitchSeedFarmer/edit/main/README.md#recommended-setup-according-to-reliability))
 2) Start sys-botbase / sys-botbase-cpp on your Switch from Hekate-Toolbox (inside the Homebrew menu)
-3) Edit all the settings of the `config.json` file, which is inside the folder of this project
+3) Edit the necessary settings of the `config.json` file, which is inside the folder of this project
 4) Start Pokémon FireRed or Pokémon LeafGreen
 5) Run the script choosing one of the two "**How to run**" methods described above